Economy

 The current economic crisis is just the latest iteration of the boom-and-bust cycle that can be observed in any historical analysis.
 Add / Read Comments

-Tax cuts for the rich do not create jobs for the middle class.
+One third of the "Obama Stimulus Package" was tax cuts for the middle class.
 Add / Read Comments

 The irresponsible fiscal policies of the Republican led government decrease the value of the dollar abroad, which makes it more expensive for Americans to travel.
 Add / Read Comments